kuroshima-1729/2D-3D-analyzer/README.md

-# image_processor
+# 2D-3D-analyzer
- - Software for simple image processing.
+ - Software for simple 2D ando 3D processing.
  - More processing types to be added.